ronenzaslaver/bbtest/README.md

 ```bash
 $ pytest tests
 ```
-To run tests on remote machine you need to run FTP server and RPyC server on remote machine.
+To run tests on remote machines you'll need a [devpi] server to mirror PyPi and an FTP server and RPyC server on remote machine.

 - Download and install python 3.7 and RPyC:
 ```bash